dgarciabriseno/helioviewer-event-interface/README.md

 3. The API must return fields that specify a location on the sun

 ## Procedure
 1. Add the API URL to the list of known data sources.
+See `src/Sources.php`
 2. Create a definition that describes how to translate data into Helioviewer's format.
+See `Translator/DonkiCme` as the original sample.

+### Notes
+Looking at `src/Sources.php` is very straightforward on adding new sources.
+Simply define the URI, query string date parameters, and the name of the translator file.

+Translators are loaded automatically.
+They do not follow psr-4 loading since they are not classes.
+You must define each unique translator in its own namespace.
+You must define a "Translate" function which accepts and array and returns an array.
+You may include other functions in the file as needed to implement your translator.
+They are namespaced in your translator's unique namespace so there are no conflicts.